British and Other Navies in World War 2 Day-by-Day by Don Kindell

 Friday, 15 November

-In Operation STRIPE, Aircraft carrier FURIOUS departed Liverpool with 34 Hurricanes of 73 Squadron and 3 Fulmars.
+In Operation STRIPE, aircraft carrier FURIOUS departed Liverpool with 34 Hurricanes of 73 Squadron and 3 Fulmars.
 The aircraft carrier joined anti-aircraft cruiser DIDO which departed the Clyde also for Takarodi.

 British steamer NEW ZEALAND STAR departed with the aircraft carrier and destroyers HAVELOCK and HESPERUS escorted the ships from Liverpool.